 In a point-to-point connection, the DSL ports on the ZyXEL Devices are directly connected to each other, not to an ISP or the Internet.
-The connection can use RFC 1483 in bridge mode or ENET ENCAP in router mode, and the ZyXEL Devices must use the same VPI, VCI, multiplexing, and encapsulation method.

-Note: A point-to-point connection can use RFC 1483 in bridge mode or ENET ENCAP in router mode.
+A point-to-point connection can use RFC 1483 in bridge mode or ENET ENCAP in router mode.

-Note: In a point-to-point connection, the ZyXEL Devices should use the same VPI, VCI, multiplexing, and encapsulation method.
+In a point-to-point connection, the ZyXEL Devices should use the same VPI, VCI, multiplexing, and encapsulation method.

-To establish a point-to-point connection, one of the ZyXEL Devices becomes the server (normally, the ISP).
+To establish a point-to-point connection, one of the ZyXEL Devices becomes the server (instead of the ISP).
 The server controls some of the attributes of the DSL connection, such as the transfer rate and the DSL operational mode.
 Otherwise, there is no difference between the server and the client.
-Both of them can establish the point-to-point connection.
+Either one can initiate the point-to-point connection.